Information how we use your data

 We encourage you to contact Facebook directly with any requests for information or other questions regarding your rights listed at the end of this Privacy Statement, as only Facebook has full access to user information.
 Should you nevertheless send your request to us, it will of course still be processed and additionally forwarded to Facebook.

-If you contact us by e-mail, the information you provide will be stored for the purpose of processing your enquiry and for possible follow-up questions.
+If you contact us by e-mail, the information you provide will be stored for the purpose of processing your inquiry and for possible follow-up questions.

 The data provided by you, such as first name, last name, company, e-mail address, telephone number, function, country and any personal information, will be stored by us in order to answer your questions.